 Please help keeping code and changes comprehensible for years.
 Write good commit messages following this guideline.

 Commit messages should provide enough information to enable a third party to decide if the change is relevant to them and if they need to read the change itself.

 PyInstaller is maintained since 2005 and we often need to comprehend years later why a certain change has been implemented as it is.
 What seemed to be obvious when the change was applied may be just obscure years later.
-The original contributor may be out if reach, while another developer needs get comprehend the reasons, side-effects and decisions the original author considered.
+The original contributor may be out of reach, while another developer needs to comprehend the reasons, side-effects and decisions the original author considered.

 We learned that commit messages are important to comprehend changes and thus we are a bit picky about them.